ChrisCarleton/BottomTime-Core/docs/Users.md

 ----- | -----
 **204 No Content** | The request succeeded and the password was successfully changed.
 **400 Bad Request** | The request was rejected because there was a problem validating the message body.
 It may have been malformed or the new password may have not met strength requirements.
 **403 Forbidden** | The request was rejected for security reasons.
-The reset token may be invalid or expired.
+The reset token may be invalid or expired, or the indicated user account may not exist.
 **500 Server Error** | An internal error occurred while attempting to read or write the profile information to/from the database.
 An [Error](General.md#error-object) Object will be returned in the response body with more details.

 ### PATCH /users/:username/profile